William Dool Killen: Works

-Killen took part in a bitter controversy concerning the relative merits of prelacy and presbyterianism, which was provoked by four sermons preached in 1837 in St. Columb's cathedral, Londonderry, by Archibald Boyd.
-Killen and three other Presbyterian ministers replied in four sermons preached in Londonderry and published in 1839 with the title: Presbyterianism Defended....
+Killen took part in a bitter controversy concerning the relative merits of prelacy and presbyterianism, which was provoked by four sermons preached in 1837 in St Columb's Cathedral, Derry, by Archibald Boyd.
+Killen and three other Presbyterian ministers replied in four sermons preached in Derry and published in 1839 with the title: Presbyterianism Defended....
 A reply from Boyd and counter-replies from the four ministers ensued.
 One of these, The Plea of Presbytery (1840), which reached a third edition, earned for its authors a vote of thanks from the Synod of Ulster.

 Family

 Killen married in 1830 Anne (d.
 1886), third daughter of Thomas Young of Ballymena, by whom he had three sons and five daughters.